 I’m a human geographer and environmental social scientist based in Beaufort, North Carolina, where I'm a Research Scientist at Duke University Marine Lab.
 My research explores human-environment interactions, focusing on ocean and coastal spaces, resources, governance, and policies.
 My primary work is a project exploring the broad range of values and attitudes people associate with seafood production in North Carolina.
 The research is a collaboration with colleagues at Duke, the University of Maine, and the University of North Carolina Coastal Studies Institute.
 My other work includes research on the human dimensions of large marine protected areas (LMPAs), critical perspectives on marine spatial planning (MSP) in the United States, and the development of US marine aquaculture policy.
 For more about my research click here or check out the links below.

 Fairbanks et al. 2018.
 Assembling Enclosure: Reading Marine Spatial Planning for Alternatives.
 Annals of the American Association of Geographers.
-[Limited Open Access Link]
+[Limited OA]